SDHA: Clinical significance

 SDHA is a tumour suppressor gene, and heterozygous carriers have an increased risk of paragangliomas as well as pheochromocytomas and renal cancer.
-Risk management for heterozygous carriers of an SDHA mutation can involve annual urine tests for metanephrines and 3-methoxytyramine and MRIs.
+Risk management for heterozygous carriers of an SDHA mutation typically involve monitoring via annual urine tests for metanephrines and catecholamines as well as non-radiation imaging such as MRIs.
+PET scans and radiation imaging are used but should be limited to prevent radiation exposure.